-Established by a vote of the people and led by a popularly elected board of directors, IID exists to serve the public.
+Established by a vote of the people and led by a publically elected board of directors, IID exists to serve the public.
 As such, its twofold mission of delivering water and electrical power to the communities that make up its service area is carried out with a public purpose.
 The business of IID is, by definition, the people's business.
 As a public agency that depends on the consent of the governed, the district's organizational structure and policy-making function are intended to be as open and transparent as possible.

 Organized in 1911 under the California Irrigation District Act, the IID is governed by a five-member Board of Directors.
 Elected by the public, each Director represents one of five political divisions within the Imperial Valley.

 IID Board of Directors meetings start at 1 p.m. and are held on the first and third Tuesday of each month.
 These meetings take place in the William R. Condit Auditorium, at 1285 Broadway, in El Centro.